 All SMART-TRIAL users have their own unique user signature, which is acquired during login.
 Any action made within a study is recorded in an audit log, where the signature of each user contains its unique SMART-TRIAL id, email, password, two-step verification code, and timestamp.
 SMART-TRIAL study creators can choose to implement an additional electronic signature support for their study.
 This allows study managers to add an additional signature to e.g. form entry and other critical actions within the system, by providing their signature via password authentication.

-As noted in SMART-TRIALs quality assurance is based on and in compliance with the PIC/S Guidance, PI-011-3 Good Practices for Computerized Systems in Regulated “GxP” Environments, and the software validation process is based on IEC 62304.
-SMART-TRIAL simplifies regulatory compliance for ISO 14155 (GCP), FDA 21 CFR Part 11, GDPR, and HIPAA by offering ready-to-use QA templates, system modules, and guidance documents.
+As noted in SMART-TRIALs quality assurance is based on and in compliance with the PIC/S Guidance, PI-011-3 Good Practices for Computerized Systems in Regulated “GxP” Environments, and the software verification and validation process is based on IEC 62304.
+SMART-TRIAL simplifies regulatory compliance for ISO 14155:2020, ICH GCP, FDA 21 CFR Part 11, GDPR, and HIPAA by offering ready-to-use QA templates, system modules, and guidance documents.
 SMART-TRIAL is a documented software system and has been validated and verified for every publicly available release.
-This means that SMART-TRIAL clients do not have to perform any validation on the software.
-If required, customers can request a copy of SMART-TRIAL's audit reports and documentation to support this compliance.
+This means that SMART-TRIAL customers do not have to perform verification and validation on the software platform, but only the individual study setups (see section 17).
+If required, customers can request a copy of SMART-TRIAL's internal audit reports and documentation to support this compliance statement.

 Users responsible for inputting data into forms (eCRFs) can input custom notes for individual answers if required to clarify missing data or misleading answers.

-SMART-TRIAL clients are responsible for performing and documenting UAT of their study setup in SMART-TRIAL.
+SMART-TRIAL customers are responsible for performing and documenting UAT and validation of their study setup in SMART-TRIAL.
 This can easily be done by testing the study setup by pressing "Test Study" in SMART-TRIAL.
-This enables study managers to test the study, just like in production, by enrolling up to 5 subjects.
+This enables study managers to test and validate the study setup, just like in production.
+Documentation of the process can be completed by using the SMART-TRIAL UAT/Validation record template provided. to customers during SMART-TRIAL Onboarding.

 SMART-TRIAL provides a special "subject attribute selection" for every study.
 These attributes shall be used to collect all subject identifiable information.
 Any study collaborator who must be able to see identifiable information that's collected with a subject attribute will have to have a specific "identifiable information" permission.
 Those users who do not have this permission, will only be able to see non-identifiable information, such as subjectID.
 SMART-TRIAL cannot ensure compliant access control of personal identifiable information which is collected outside of subject attributes, such as those collected within a form.
 Make sure to ensure that identifiable information is ONLY collected in subject attributes, if you e.g. need to comply with HIPAA.